Truist stock drops as it wrestles with rising deposit costs

 Its stock rose 4% Thursday.

 One other regional bank reported results after the market close.
-Capital One (COF), based in Maclean, Va., said its $1.4 billion in profit was down 30% from a year ago.
+Capital One (COF), based in McLean, Virginia, said its $1.4 billion in profit was down 30% from a year ago.
 That beat consensus expectations.

 Its net interest income fell 1% from last quarter while deposits declined by 2%.